 - Click Surveys.

-- Check the box next to any survey that you want to delete.
+- Check the box next to the survey you want to delete.

 - Click the Delete button.

-- In the Are you sure? pop-up modal, type DELETE and click the Delete button.
+- In the Are you sure? pop-up modal, type DELETE, then click the Delete button.

-Deleted surveys will display a 404 page not found message when someone attempts to visit the URL.
+Deleted surveys will display a 404 page not found message when someone visits the URL.